Les Leston: Life outside racing

-After escaping from a serious crash at Caen in 1958 when his F2 Lotus seized and the engine caught fire, he concentrated on his ever-expanding motorcar accessories business – the field that he was best known for.
-Les Leston Accessories merchandised aftermarket parts for cars, such as steering wheels and gear levers.
-The steering wheels were made in Walsall and like with most things in the aftermarket motoring accessories field Les Leston was the first to offer such items - hence he gained the tag as the godfather of the motoring aftermarket.
+After surviving a crash at Caen in 1958 in which his Formula Two Lotus caught fire following an engine seizure, Leston increasingly focused on his motor accessories, an area for which he later became well known.
+Through Les Leston Accessories, he marketed aftermarket automotive parts such as steering wheels and gear levers.
+The company's steering wheels where manufactured in Walsall and Leston was among the early figures associated with the development of the aftermarket motoring accessories industry.

-It was after receiving burns in the crash in Caen (where he leapt from the car at 90 mph) that he pioneered the marketing of flameproof overalls.
-At the time many racing drivers wore short sleeved shirts - Leston's fame and connection to all the great Formula One drivers meant that very soon a lot of them were wearing Les Leston overalls.
-Graham Hill appeared regularly in Leston's adverts in such overalls, also sporting the Leston made Graham Hill rally master jacket.
+It was after receiving burns in the crash in Caen (where he leapt from the car at 90 mph) that Leston pioneered the marketing of flameproof overalls.
+At the time, many racing drivers wore short sleeved shirts - Leston's fame and connection to all the great Formula One drivers meant that very soon a lot of them were wearing Les Leston overalls.
+Graham Hill appeared regularly in Leston's adverts in such overalls, also sporting the Leston-made Graham Hill rally master jacket.

-In the late 1960s Leston became a Formula One pit reporter for the BBC, until he was replaced by Barrie Gill.
+In the late 1960s, Leston became a Formula One pit reporter for the BBC, until he was replaced by Barrie Gill.

-In the 1990s Leston lived in Hong Kong, where he was married twice and expanded his merchandising business sourcing-in from China the giveaways, etc., that were rewards for incentives such as submitting cereal-box tops.
+In the 1970s, Leston lived in Hong Kong, where he was married twice and expanded his merchandising business sourcing-in from China the giveaways, etc., that were rewards for incentives such as submitting cereal-box tops.
 His lifestyle involved owning a large cruiser that he would take out to sea at weekends and a jazz radio show.
 He frequented the bar of the Foreign Correspondents' Club, and for leisure he rode a BMW 1,200 cc motor bike.